 How to get to Lake Bled from Ljubljana

-There are four ways to travel from Ljubljana to Lake Bled: On an organised day tour, or by bus, train, car or taxi.
+There are five ways to travel from Ljubljana to Lake Bled: On an organised day tour, or by bus, train, car or taxi.

 Whichever mode of road transport you choose, you’ll be travelling on highway E61.
-It leads you almost due north from Ljubljana in the direction of the Austrian border.
+It leads almost due north from Ljubljana in the direction of the Austrian border.